Vitaliy-Pudlovskyy/volyn-hunting-ml/README.md

-# Volyn Hunting Grounds: 26 Years of Hunting-Ground — Pipeline & Analysis
+# Volyn Hunting Grounds: 26 Years of Wildlife Data — Pipeline, Analysis & Live App

 *[Читати українською → README_UA.md](README_UA.md)*

-A machine-learning analysis of wildlife population dynamics across hunting grounds in **Volyn Oblast, Ukraine (2000–2025)**.
-The project has two halves of roughly equal weight: **(1) a data-engineering pipeline** that turns 26 years of inconsistent government reports into one clean analytical dataset, and **(2) ML models** (time-series forecasting, regression, classification, clustering, anomaly detection) whose results are validated against real historical events.
+A machine-learning analysis of wildlife population dynamics across hunting grounds in **Volyn Oblast, Ukraine (2000–2025)**, now deployed as an interactive app.
+The project has three parts: **(1) a data-engineering pipeline** that turns 26 years of inconsistent government reports into one clean analytical dataset, **(2) ML models** (time-series forecasting, regression, classification, clustering, anomaly detection) whose results are validated against real historical events, and **(3) a Streamlit app** combining the model outputs with an LLM-powered Q&A chat over the same database.

 > **TL;DR for reviewers.** The hard part was not the models — it was the data.
 Five different reporting formats across 26 years, **184 differently-named entities resolved to 75 canonical grounds**, unit shifts (ha ↔ thousand ha), and a reporting blackout during the 2023 Forestry Agency reform.
 The models are deliberately conservative: where the signal wasn't there (predator–prey VAR, wild-boar forecasting), the model was **rejected, not forced**.
 Headline finding: the 2022 hunting ban is associated with a **+18.9% roe-deer recovery** by 2025.

+**🔗 Live app:** [add your Streamlit Cloud link here]

 ---